raviolishipping/woocommerce-plugin/README.txt

 - **Maximum weight**: Customer won't see the Ravioli option if the order total weight is above this.
 Enter 0 for no weight limit and make sure to set a weight for each product.

 ## Dependencies
-The Ravioli plugins requires WordPress > 5.0.0 and WooCommerce > 6.7.0.
+The Ravioli plugins requires WooCommerce > 6.7.0.

 ## Open-source